 For some families, while their income and assets exceed the eligibility limits, they still cannot afford the cost of care.
 There is the option of working with a professional Medicaid planner to bring assets and income in line with the requirements.
 These individuals are knowledgeable about Medicaid law nuances in each state and can help to re-structure an individual’s or family’s excess income into Miller income trusts and maximize exempt (non-countable) assets.
 Find assistance to prepare for Medicaid.

 The E&D Waiver’s objective is to assist persons living outside of nursing homes and to help their loved one’s provide care for them.
 Accordingly, the benefits are selected to help the individual, their family, and caregivers achieve this goal.
 Under this waiver, candidates are eligible to receive the following types of care and support.

 The Elderly & Disabled Medicaid waiver is available statewide throughout Alabama.
-However, it is not an entitlement, like Medicaid's nursing home benefits.
-This means that even if one meets all of the requirements of the E & D waiver, they still might not be able to receive services.
-There are a limited number of participant slots available (9,355 in 2020), so in some areas, there may be waiting lists for services.
+However, it is not an entitlement, like Medicaid’s nursing home benefits.
+This means that even if one meets all of the eligibility requirements of the E & D waiver, they still might not be able to receive services.
+There are a limited number of participant slots available (9,355 in 2021), so in some areas, there may be waiting lists for services.
 To learn more, download the rules and regulations here.

 One can apply online for Medicaid in Alabama or by contacting their local Area Agency on Aging.
 To apply specifically for this waiver, persons who are already enrolled in Medicaid can call 1-800-AGE-LINE or 1-800-243-5463.